Practicing bed mobility exercises after a spinal cord injury (SCI) can help improve your ability to transfer in and out of bed and sit upright.

 First, make sure you have enough room next to you to safely roll over.
 Then, use your arms to move your right leg over your left leg.

 While lying on your back, lift your head and thrust your arms to the left.
-The momentum of the swing should roll the rest of your body to the side.
+You may need to rock back and forth a few times in order to gain momentum before the roll.
+Use the momentum of the swing to roll the rest of your body to the left side.

 Repeat on the other side.
 This time, your left leg should go over your right leg as you roll to the right.